-4.3.11 Take-off
+4.3.12 Take-off

 Basket door (if fitted) Closed and secured on both sides.

 Balance Balloon in equilibrium

+•

-Clear of equipment and people
+Basket area Clear of equipment and people

 Basket check No person or object attached to the outside of the basket

 Passengers In the landing position for the fast landing

-Passengers in the seat
+Passengers in the seat Sitting in the seat with harness correctly worn and adjusted.

 (if fitted)

-Sitting in the seat with harness correctly worn and adjusted.

 Airspace Area around and above the balloon clear of other traffic, safe for climbing

-Ground crew Release the basket gradually Heat Heat to lift off
+Ground crew Release the basket gradually

+Heat Heat to lift off

 Quick release Pin removed and then release.

+Obstacles Clear the obstacles

-ObstaclesClear the obstaclesTime recordNote take-off time.
+Time record Note take-off time.

 Quick release Remove the quick release.
-Stow the quick release line inside the basket (Y-Type and Mo dified W-Type only).
+Stow the quick release line inside the basket (Y-Type and Mo

+dified W-Type only).

 Weather No weather dangerous to the flight

 Postition lights Deploy and switch on.

 (if fitted)

 WARNING Never use crew pressing down on the basket to build up excess lift before leaving the ground.
+WANNING never use crew pressing down on the busket to build up excess life before leaving the ground.
 CAUTION During taking-off remember to climb at a rate appropriate to the prevailing wind speed and direction to ensure safe over-flight of downwind obstructions.
 Pilot is to face forward.
 CAUTION In windy conditions be aware that the balloon may, even in light wind, on lift off, suffer from 'false lift' that will be lost as the balloon accelerates to the prevailing wind speed.
 As 'false lift' decreases so it will have to be replaced by extra burning.
 'False lift' is the lift generated by the wind blowing over the top of the balloon while it is stationary.
 NOTE If, in windy conditions, you chose to inflate the balloon in the shelter of trees upwind pay attention to the following: - Make sure that the shelter will protect the whole height of the inflated balloon - Make sure that the balloon is securely restrained. - Be aware that as the balloon flies clear of the shelter the envelope may distort and lose lift that will have to be replaced by burning at once.
 NOTE Takeoff for night flights: Carry on the standard procedures, use the portable light when necessary.